mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-apostasy/whether-renunciation-of-the-buddha-is-identical-to-that-of-the-dhamma-vinaya.md

 Draft: true
 ---

-# Whether renunciation of the Buddha is identical to that of the Dhamma-Vināya?
+# Whether renunciation of the Buddha is identical to that of the Dhamma-Vinaya?

 ## Bibliography